The Value of the Works of Victor Vasarely

 The Value of Vasarely’s Works at Auction

 The iconic nature of this artist’s work has led to promising valuations at auction.
-The average compound annual return for Victor Vasarely is 5.2%, with 76.4% of works increasing in value according to Sotheby’s Mei Moses.
+According to Sotheby’s Mei Moses, the average compound annual return for Victor Vasarely is 5.2%, with 76.4% of works increasing in value.

 The most expensive piece of art from Vasarely noted in a database was sold by Sotheby’s auction house in 2010 for £565,250(ca. US$883,090).